Ceiling fan wiring guide for beginners

 See how it works

 Wiring a ceiling fan can look intimidating and overwhelming.
-Nevertheless, most homeowners install them since they supply adequate cooling in all Australian climates.
 There are many scenarios and methods possible, depending on the type of fan you want to install and how you want it to operate.
 This includes ceiling fans with lights, remotes, two switches, or without a wall switch.

 If you’re looking to install or wire ceiling fans, but don’t know where to begin, then you’re in the right place!
 In this handy guide, you’ll get a good grasp of what’s involved in ceiling fan wiring so you can decide if you want to DIY or hire an installer.